When is Disney+ launching in the UK? How much does it cost? How do I sign up? - TheNewsTrace

 How much will Disney+ value?

-In January 2020, Disney confirmed the value for a Disney+ subscription could be £5.99 monthly or £59.99 a 12 months in the UK.
-There will likely be a 7-day free trial interval for everybody signing up from launch.
+In January 2020, Disney confirmed the worth for a Disney+ subscription could be £5.99 monthly or £59.99 a yr in the UK.
+There can be a 7-day free trial interval for everybody signing up from launch.

 Disney is additionally providing a pre-sale deal from Monday 24th February.
-As an alternative of the £59.99 yearly value, you’ll be able to get Disney+ for £49.99 a 12 months, which is equal to £4.17 a month.
-This restricted time supply ends on Monday 23rd March.
+As a substitute of the £59.99 yearly value, you’ll be able to get Disney+ for £49.99 a yr, which is equal to £4.17 a month.
+This limited-time supply ends on Monday 23rd March.

 Learn extra about the value of Disney+.